Form of Government: Federal republic

 In 2011, military service was abolished and the armed forces became a completely professional institution.

 The legal system is based on continental civil law.
 Civil and penal justice is administered by the federal tribunals (Federal Constitutional Court and Upper Federal Courts) and by the tribunals of the Länder (split into local and regional tribunals and courts of appeal).
 In 2017, Germany’s Bundestag approved a law allowing same-sex marriages and adoptions.

 |Ruhr region=Ruhrgebiet||5 612 000||inhab.||2019|

 |Population by age and gender (% - 2020)|

 The rate of natural increase in the population has been below zero for several years.
-A foreign presence is increasing rapidly.
-At the end of 2017, foreigners in Germany were about 10.6 million, but asylum applications decreased, compared to the peak of 2015.
+Asylum applications have decreased, compared to the peak of 2015.
 According to the law on citizenship, in force since 2000, only citizens born in Germany with at least one parent who has been resident for a minimum of 8 years may be considered a German citizen.

 |Foreigners, total||10 915 455||units||2018|